The History of Spear-O-Wigwam in the Bighorn Mountains

 Guests hoped all this strenuous activity would rejuvenate the spirit, strengthen the body and enliven the mind.
 The vigorous lifestyle fit the prescription that Teddy Roosevelt and many others had offered as a remedy for the “soft” life in the cities of the east.
 As the country’s cities industrialized, the Spears tapped into the enduring natural appeal of mountains and the romance of cowboy culture.
 This they combined with the allure of Indians “untouched by the white man’s civilization and governed by their ancient tribal customs and councils.”
 With attractions like the Medicine Wheel, rodeos, and the open range cowboys rounding up cattle and roping in the old style, the Spears made a strong claim for showing their customers the authentic cowboys, Indians, and scenery that epitomized the Wild West.
 As one Spear-O-Wigwam pamphlet stated, “Here may be seen the last vanishing glimpse of the West as it was ‘once upon a time.’”

 Willis Spear designed the architecture of Spear-O-Wigwam to epitomize his western blend of rugged cowboy style and Indian culture.
 While the ranch had several examples of the standard log cabin construction, its first building was the “wigwam,” an eight-sided lodge 40 feet in diameter that resembled a tepee in form and function.
-The Spears built the original wigwam in 1924 as a “council lodge,” complete with a big fire built in central fireplace each night.
+The Spears built the original wigwam in 1924 as a “council lodge,” complete with a big fire built in the central fire pit each night.
 Guests dined around the open hearth, eating Spear beef raised on the reservation while watching smoke rise through an opening at the peak of the building.
 In 1934 in the midst of the Great Depression, the Spears added the shaft and spearhead to the lodge using plans drawn by New York architect H. Elarth.
-With this renovation, the lodge matched the shape of the Spear-O cattle brand.
+With this renovation, the lodge matched the shape of the Spear cattle brand.
 Everything from the name of the ranch, to the style of its buildings, to the activities offered and the serving of meals represented Spear’s synthesis of ranching and Indian life.

-Willis Spear and his family greatly enjoyed entertaining guests and exploring the mountains.
-Since 1890, he had regularly taken family trips to stock the mountain lakes with trout, which they transported in milk cans loaded on the back of a horse.
-In addition to being a born explorer and entrepreneur, Willis Spear was a musician, a storyteller, and a state senator.
+Willis Spear and his family enjoyed entertaining guests and exploring the mountains.
+Since 1890, Willis had regularly taken family trips to stock the mountain lakes with trout, which they transported in milk cans loaded on the back of a horse.
+In addition to being a born explorer and entrepreneur, Willis was a musician, a storyteller, and a state senator.
 He regaled guests around the central fire in the Wigwam with his banjo playing and stories about Bald Mountain City in the northern Bighorns, where a team of 40 oxen and 200 men dragged in machinery to work the aptly-named Fortunatus Mine.
 He also told of a canyon in that part of the range where cattlemen drove 2,000 sheep over the brink in an effort to drive their competitors off the range.

-Guests regarded Senator Spear as a true “old-timer” with the credibility to talk about cattle ranching as well as the dramatic events of the Sioux War that happened in the area.
+Guests regarded Senator Spear as a true “old-timer” with the credibility to talk about cattle ranching as well as the dramatic events of the Sioux War that occurred in the area.
 Under his management wranglers took visitors to abandoned mines above Spear-O-Wigwam, such as the “Dad Burrows” mine where tin cans and abandoned equipment left traces of the brief and unsuccessful period of prospecting that occurred in this part of the Bighorns in the early 1900s.
 They also passed by abandoned trapper cabins where men spent the winter in solitude, checking their trap lines on snowshoes.
-Bootleggers also operated in this area of the mountains, though in all likelihood stayed far out of sight from the ranch guests.
+Bootleggers also operated in this area of the mountains, though in all likelihood stayed far out of sight from the ranch guests!
 All these sites added to the mystique of the mountains.

 The original guests paid rates of $35/week at the ranch in Big Horn, or $40/week with horse and equipment, and $50/week for mountain trips based out of Spear O Wigwam.
 A generous estimate of the ranch’s income, based on 35 guests a week, would total about $1400 a week in the 1920s, or about $18,000 in today’s dollars.
 A full season would last ten weeks, and full occupancy for the season would bring in about $14,000 or $180,000 today.
 The Burlington Railroad marketed Spear-O-Wigwam along with dozens of other guest ranches in its 1929 Pamphlet “Dude Ranches of the Bighorns.”
 Willis Spear traveled with his family to Chicago to make photographic presentations that enticed guests to spend their summer in the Bighorns.